xhuang-1121/pymoo/doc/source/index.rst

    <a href="https://www.coin-laboratory.com" target="_blank">Computational Optimization and Innovation Laboratory (COIN)</a>

+Our framework offers state of the art single- and multi-objective algorithms and many more features related to multi-objective optimization such as visualization and decision making.
-The framework is available on PyPi and can be installed with:
+**pymoo** is available on PyPi and can be installed by:

 ::